pact-foundation/pact-jvm/provider/maven/README.md

 </plugin>
 ```

-### Verifying pacts from an pact broker that match particular tags
+### Verifying pacts from a pact broker that match particular tags

 If your pacts in your pact broker have been tagged, you can set the tags to fetch by configuring the `tags`
 element of the `pactBroker` element of your provider.